CodeReclaimers/btce-api/README.md

 ========

 This library provides a wrapper (hopefully a convenient one) around the public and trading APIs of the BTC-e.com exchange site.
-It depends on the datetime, hashlib, hmac, httplib, json, and urllib standard libraries.
+It depends only on the following standard Python libraries:

+    datetime, hashlib, hmac, HTMLParser, httplib, json, urllib, warnings

 Some of the samples use matplotlib and NumPy, but these are not required to use the library itself.

-BTC-e is not affiliated with this project; this is a completely independent implementation based on the API description.
+NOTE: BTC-e is not affiliated with this project; this is a completely independent implementation based on the API description.
 Use at your own risk.

 If you find the library useful and would like to donate, please send some coins